Prikshit77/Encryptix/README.md

 Evaluation using metrics such as RMSE (Root Mean Squared Error)

 ### Files
-movie_rating_prediction.py: Main script for model training and evaluation. movie_ratings_data.csv: Dataset used for training and testing.
+Task 2.ipynb: Main script for model training and evaluation.
+INDb_Movies_India.csv: Dataset used for training and testing.

 ## Iris Flower Classification